Ahmad Sayyed Javadi: Career and political activities

 Javadi, along with Mehdi Bazargan, Yadollah Sahabi and Ayatollah Mahmoud Taleghani, founded the Liberation Movement (LMI; Nehzat-e-Azad-e-Iran) in 1961.
 He was appointed prosecutor of Tehran when Ali Amini was prime minister in 1961, and served for eighteen months.
 During the time in the office, he joined the anti-corruption judicial activism led by Noureddin Alamouti.

 When the LMI was banned, Javadi became a member of the opposition group against Shah Mohammad Reza Pahlavi.
 Following the Six-Day War in 1967, Javadi was one of the critics of Israel.
 In 1968, he stated "piety and spirituality have left our society.
 Instead our hearts have been filled with fear and darkness.
 We must struggle for justice and attempt to build a society that is modelled after madinah-ye fazeleh [the prelude to the ideal unitarian classless Islamic society]."
 This view was the common sentiment among Muslim intellectuals of the period in Iran.
 For Javadi, the solution to the problems experienced in Iranian society was the creation of an Islamic society.

 In 1977, Javadi was among the members and founders of the newly formed Iranian Committee for the Defense of Freedom and Human Rights.
-He was also one of the lawyers of Seyyed Mahmoud Taleghani together with Hasan Nazih in 1977.
+He was also one of the lawyers of Mahmoud Taleghani together with Hasan Nazih in 1977.
 He also defended Ali Khamenei, Ali Shariati, and Hossein Ali Montazeri during the Pahlavi era.

 Following the 1979 revolution, Javadi contributed to the draft of the Constitution of the Islamic Republic.
 He was a member of the revolutionary council and of the Islamic legislative assembly.
 He served as the Qazvin representative at the first Majlis from 1980 to 1984.
 Javadi was appointed minister of interior to the interim government of Prime Minister Mehdi Bazargan.
 He was in office as interior minister from 13 February 1979 to June 1979.
 He was succeeded by Hashem Sabbaghian in the post.
 In June 1979, Javadi was appointed justice minister when Assadollah Mobashery was resigned from the post.
 Javadi's tenure lasted until November 1979 when the interim government resigned.

 Javadi was cofounder of the Freedom Movement, an opposition group.
 He was a member of the central council of the movement.